Gold & Lightning

 “It’s ok.
 I got you.
 It’s ok.”
 I repeated over and over until I felt him relax a little into my side.
 “It’s just lightning, we are safe in here.”

-In that instant we saw it race towards us.
-A blur of golden soaked fur rushed towards us like its life depended on it.
+In that instant, we saw it race towards us.
+A blur of golden, soaked fur rushed towards us as its life depended on it.

-I tried to stand and shield Vex, but no sooner I had one leg up, the ball of gold had tumbled into us with such force that we all fumbled back on our backs.
+I tried to stand and shield Vex, but no sooner had I put one leg up than the ball of gold had tumbled into us with such force that we all fumbled back onto our backs.

 Vex, still alert, stood on guard until he realized it wasn’t a threat.
-I scooped him up in my dry mantle and carried it closer to the fire.
-Its eyes fluttered open briefly before melting into the warmth and fell asleep.
+I scooped him up in my dry mantle and carried him closer to the fire.
+Its eyes fluttered open briefly before melting into the warmth and falling asleep.

 Vex agreed, wide-eyed.